Water Cooler Griffith

 We currently deliver water coolers in your area: Griffith, Willbriggie, Hanwood, Beelbangera, Bilbul, Yoogali, Widgelli, Yenda, Lake Wyangan, Tharbogang, Warburn, Collina, Driver , North Griffith,East Griffith, West Griffith, South Griffith, Murrumbidgee , Mayfair, Pioneer Mooreville, Wickhams Hill.

-TIP: Do you need to drink 2 liters of water each day?
+Do you need to drink 2 liters of water from your water cooler Griffith each day?

 Actually I should drink more water - Useful tips.
 Everywhere we see them: people with a bottle of water from which they take a drink.
 In almost all health advices, it is recommended to drink 1.5 to 2 l (= 6 to 8 glasses) of water daily.
-Sometimes it is even said that we should drink 1.5 liters of water on top of all other drinks.
-However, such advice lacks any scientific basis, as was recently reiterated in the Dutch Journal of Medicine.
+Sometimes it is even said that we should drink 1.5 liters of water from a Water Cooler Griffith on top of all other drinks.
+However, such advice lacks any scientific basis, as was recently reiterated.
 We do not have to drink that much and secondly, we do not just have to drink water.

 If additional moisture loss occurs, the moisture absorption must of course be increased accordingly.
 For heavy sweating, for example, the loss can go up to 1.5 l per hour.
 Increasing the fluid intake is also necessary for the elderly and for people with a kidney problem.
 We also need much more fluid for fever, diarrhea, vomiting etc. But in normal circumstances you do not have to walk around with a bottle of water all day and compulsively to swallow your liters of water, it is usually enough to drink when you feel thirsty.
 Of course it can not hurt to drink more, because normal kidneys are able to excrete excess water.
 But it is not necessary, nor does it make you better, as is sometimes claimed.
 Water with minerals is better than just tap water.